centrica-engineering/nucleus-docs/docs/foundation/README.md

 # Foundation

-> Our foundations have been created with scalability in mind, both in terms of build and design
+> Our foundations have been created with scalability in mind, both in terms of build and design.